Cheers to a gluten-free May

 2-3 whole chicken breasts, cut into large chunks

-1 jar Hot Rod Bob's barbecue sauce (original or thick a
+1 jar Hot Rod Bob's barbecue sauce (original or thick and spicy)

 1/2 onion, cut into thin strips